Blue Moon (2006 film)

 Blue Moon is a 2006 Philippine romantic drama film.
-Directed by Joel Lamangan, it stars Eddie Garcia, Boots Anson-Roa, Mark Herras, Dennis Trillo, and Jennylyn Mercado.
+Directed by Joel Lamangan, it stars Eddie Garcia, Christopher de Leon, Boots Anson-Roa, Mark Herras, Dennis Trillo, and Jennylyn Mercado.
 It was released by Regal Films.

 The first choice for the film's title was Nasaan Ka Man (Wherever You Are), while Nasaan Ka Nang Kailangan Kita (Where Were You when I Needed You) was the second.